-If the child restraint has the LATCH system, see Lower Anchors and Tethers for Children (LATCH System) $\Leftrightarrow$ 69 for how and where to install the child restraint using LATCH.
-If a child restraint is secured in the vehicle using a seat belt and it uses a top tether, see Lower Anchors and Tethers for Children (LATCH System) $\Leftrightarrow$ 69 for top tether anchor locations.
+If the child restraint has the LATCH system, see Lower Anchors and Tethers for Children (LATCH System) \$\times\$ 68 for how and where to install the child restraint using LATCH.
+If a child restraint is secured in the vehicle using a seat belt and it uses a top tether, see Lower Anchors and Tethers for Children (LATCH System) \$\times\$ 68 for top tether anchor locations.

-Do not secure a child seat in a position without a top tether anchor if a national or local law requires that the top tether be anchored, or if the instructions that come with the child restraint say that the top strap must be anchored.
-Refer to the instructions that came with the child restraint and see Lower Anchors and Tethers for Children (LATCH System) $\Leftrightarrow$ 69.
+Do not secure a child seat in a position without a top tether anchor if a national or local law requires that the top tether be anchored, or if the instructions that come with the child restraint say that the top tether must be anchored.